Research on Reporting Information to Consumers

 More recently, CAHPS researchers associated with the Yale and RAND grantee teams have been focused on the following projects.

 Reporting Patient Narratives

 There is increasing interest in incorporating patient narratives into consumer reports that also contain standardized measures of health care quality—including but not limited to CAHPS survey measures.
-The CAHPS team is exploring ways of using narratives in reports to enhance consumers’ understanding of standardized measures of quality, engage consumers in health care decision-making, and more effectively convey patient-reported experience.
+The CAHPS team used a fictitious public reporting site called SelectMD to explore ways to use narratives to enhance consumers' understanding of standardized measures of quality, engage consumers in health care decision-making, and more effectively convey patient-reported experience.

 - Reporting Patient Narratives with Standardized Measures of Quality (PDF, 125 KB)